 The patient portal is available for all patients!
-Please contact one of our staff to receive more information about the portal and learn how to sign up.
+Please contact one of our staff members to receive more information about the portal and learn how to sign up.
 It’s a fast, convenient and easy way to have access to your medical records.
 This includes your diagnosis, vitals and prescriptions.
 Along with having access to your medical records, the portal makes it convenient for you, the patient, to request for an appointment and for a prescription refill.
 Please note that a request for an appointment does not guarantee that you will have a booked appointment; unless you receive a confirmation from the staff through the patient portal.
 The same policy also applies to prescription refill.
 For prescriptions it is up to the provider on whether or not the prescription will be accepted or denied.
 This will be based on your medical records.
 Parents may also request to obtain the rights to their child’s portal (to receive access to their online medical records).
 Privileges to the child’s online portal is determined by the child’s age.

 Frequently Asked Questions (FAQs)